 Situated right on the cliff edge and 90 metres above sea level, The Musée Oceanographique is one of the oldest aquariums in the world.
 There are three different aquariums and well over 6,000 marine life creatures.
-By visiting the museum that took 11 years to build, you can learn about the ocean and see shoals of young clown-fish and beautiful seahorses.
+By visiting the museum that took 11 years to build, you can learn about the ocean and see shoals of young clownfish and beautiful seahorses.

 #3.
 See the Monte Carlo Casino

 It’s fair to say that the Casino de Monte Carlo build in 1863, is one of the most famous casinos in the world.
-Surrounded by palm trees and fancy cars that provide cheap thrills for tourists casino is located in Monte Carlo district and its where most visitors head first.
-Native Monaco, however, are not allowed to enter and gamble in any of casinos, the rule imposed by countries government.
+Surrounded by palm trees and fancy cars that provide cheap thrills for tourists casino is located in the Monte Carlo district and it’s where most visitors head first.
+Native Monaco, however, are not allowed to enter and gamble in any of the casinos, the rule imposed by countries government.

 #4.
 Formula One Grand Prix

-The world-famous Formula 1 Grand Prix that started in 1950 is held in Monte Carlo.
+The world-famous Formula 1 Grand Prix which started in 1950 is held in Monte Carlo.
 And usually takes place in May.
 Get a free circuit map from a tourist information centre for a self-guided tour.
 Ayrton Senna has won the race 6 times, more than any other race driver.

 #5.
 Visit Prince’s Palace of Monaco

 Overlooking Monaco, The Prince of Monaco’s palace, dates back to the 13th century and is located high above Monaco.
-The blue room is spectacularly decorated with gold and blue, and If the flag is raisin in the central tower, that means prince is in residence and visit is off-limits.
-The traditional ritual of Changing of the Guards takes place every day at 11:55am, and you can purchase a combo ticket to see the State Apartments and Private Collection of Antique Cars.
+The blue room is spectacularly decorated with gold and blue, and If the flag is raisin in the central tower, that means the prince is in residence and the visit is off-limits.
+The traditional ritual of Changing the Guards takes place every day at 11:55am, and you can purchase a combo ticket to see the State Apartments and Private Collection of Antique Cars.